Catalyst-Auditing/Community-Governance-Oversight/governance-processes/governance-parameters/oversight-workshop-on-parameters.md

 ![](<../../.gitbook/assets/Screenshot 2022-05-04 105506.png>)

-**Low impac**t - change to a fault tolerant process
+- **Low impact** - change to a fault tolerant process

-**High impact** - change to a fragile process
+- **High impact** - change to a fragile process

-**Low Auditability** - Lack of information and about the project and how the goals are achieved
+- **Low Auditability** - Lack of information and about the project and how the goals are achieved

-**High Auditability** - we have better view how the proposal will be completed
+- **High Auditability** - we have better view how the proposal will be completed

 ## **What is a parameter change?**